firozkhan18/technologies-notes/java/java-basic-exercises-001-Basic-1.md

 }
 ```

-### 139. Write a Java program to get the index of the first and the last number of a subarray where the sum of numbers is zero.
-This is from a given array of integers.
+</details><details><summary><b> 139.
+Write a Java program to get the index of the first and the last number of a subarray where the sum of numbers is zero.
+This is from a given array of integers.</b></summary>
 Original Array : [1, 2, 3, -6, 5, 4]
 Index of the subarray of the said array where the sum of numbers is zero: [0, 3]
 ```java